currawong-project/libcw/notes.md

 - DONE: Allow setting the location of the score player.
 This should also reset the sampler and voice control.
 - DONE: The voice ctl should respond to all-notes-off message and reset each sampler channel

+- All outputs must be set via var_set() call, otherwise proc's that rely on noticing changed variables will not work.
+For example the 'print' proc does not work for record,midi,audio because in general these types are not set via calls to var_set().

 - The following two tasks need more consideration.
 As it is variables assume that aggregate types are destroyed on exit.
 This is very convenient.
 Consider using 'symbols' to represent strings, consider adding a 'const-string' type to eliminate memory allocation of string assignment